Toggle: English / Spanish

 There are several different types of biopsies.

 A needle biopsy is called a percutaneous biopsy.
-It removes tissue using a hollow tube called a syringe.
+It removes tissue using a needle attached to a hollow tube called a syringe.
 The needle is passed several times through the tissue being examined.
-The surgeon uses the needle to remove the tissue sample.
+The doctor uses the needle to remove the tissue sample.
 Needle biopsies are often done using

 or .
-These imaging tools help guide the surgeon to the right area.
+These imaging tools help guide the doctor to the right area.

 An open biopsy is surgery that uses local or general anesthesia.
 This means you are relaxed (sedated) or asleep and pain-free during the procedure.
 It is done in a hospital operating room.
 The surgeon makes a cut into the affected area, and the tissue is removed.

-Before scheduling the biopsy, tell your doctor and nurse about any medicines you are taking, including herbs and supplements.
+Before scheduling the biopsy, tell your health care provider about any medicines you are taking, including herbs and supplements.
 You may be asked to stop taking some for a while, particularly those that can make you bleed.
-Such medications include aspirin, Coumadin (warfarin), and nonsteroidal anti-inflammatory medications (NSAIDs).
+Such medicines include aspirin, Coumadin (warfarin), and nonsteroidal anti-inflammatory medications (NSAIDs).

-In an open or closed biopsy, local or general anesthesia is often used to make it pain-free.
+In an open or laparoscopic biopsy, local or general anesthesia is often used so that you will be pain-free.

 A biopsy is most often done to examine tissue for disease.

 An abnormal biopsy means that the tissue or cells have an unusual structure, shape, size, or condition.

 This may mean you have a disease, such as cancer, but it depends on your biopsy.